-LANDERS FORK (tributary to Blackfoot River) -----
+LANDERS FORK (tributary to Blackfoot River)

-- Catch-and-release for cutthroat trout. - Combined trout: 3 daily and in possession, only 1 rainbow trout over 14 inches, any size brown trout.
+- · Catch-and-release for cutthroat trout. - Combined trout: 3 daily and in possession, only 1 rainbow trout over 14 inches, any size brown trout.

-LIBBY POND -----
+Waterbody/Section Exceptions to Standard Regulations LIBBY POND -----

 Catch-and-release for trout, except anglers 14 years of age or younger who may take 1 trout daily and in possession.